-Coffey graduated from the University of Nebraska-Lincoln with a double major in Finance and Accounting and a double minor in Math and Economics.
+Coffey graduated from the University of Nebraska-Lincoln with a double major in finance and accounting and a double minor in math and economics.
 He holds his Series 7, 63, 3, and 34 U.S. securities industry licenses.

 Secondary public offerings, also called follow-on offerings, differ from IPOs in some key respects.
+Learn the types of secondary offerings in this guide.

 When a stock is made available to the public, there’s a process in place.
 In some high-demand issues, the IPO process involves an allocation.
 How does it work?